 10. Yoga Books

-Books are a great gift for dedicated yoga students to deepen their understanding and practice.
-Here are five recommendations for yogis of various experience levels – from beginners to teachers:
+Books are a great gift for dedicated yoga students to deepen their understanding and practice as well as for beginners who are looking for an introduction to the blissful world of Yoga and Meditation.
+Here are 5 recommendations for yogis of various experience levels – from beginners to teachers:

 Do you have more gift ideas that we did not mention?
 Please leave your suggestions in the comments!
 We love hearing from you.